hemmoleg/stock-advisor/readme.md

 charts stock price
 dropdown on Stock Symbol Input field (based on companies in DB) automatic stock price update
-    - extra info when day is a weekend day

 seperate page when clicking on prediction
   - more info to prediction there